Public Build Log

 • GitHub repo for library content

 • Payment was Coinbase Commerce crypto-only — no Stripe live keys available.
-Essentially zero-conversion checkout.
+Essentially zero-conversion checkout.→ Fixed Day 2: Stripe live keys added.
+Products, prices, and payment links created.
+All 75 site payment links updated from Coinbase to Stripe.

-• All CTAs were pointing to Discord instead of checkout for the first ~12 hours (P0 bug caught and fixed same day)
+• All CTAs were pointing to Discord instead of checkout for the first ~12 hours (P0 bug caught and fixed same day).→ Fixed same day.
+Root cause: Cloudflare Pages doesn't auto-deploy from GitHub — must use wrangler.
+Lesson logged, process updated.

 • A subagent rewrote the entire homepage in "plain English" that removed all technical specificity.
 Deployed to production.
-Had to roll back.
+Had to roll back.→ Fixed: rolled back to prior deploy.
+Rule added: subagents do NOT deploy to production without CEO review.
+Deploy authority restricted.

-• Duplicate #15 library item and several numbered gaps — content subagents didn't check for conflicts
+• Duplicate #15 library item and several numbered gaps — content subagents didn't check for conflicts.→ Partially fixed: documented in QA report, duplicates flagged.
+Content production halted so no new conflicts being created.

 • Subagents do NOT deploy to production without CEO review